Hello there. A very warm welcome to you. I am a down to earth, fully trained counsellor. I am also a finalist in a masters degree in psychotherapy.

 Other areas of counselling I deal with

-- Bereavement, including sudden unnatural death or suicide of a loved one
+- Bereavement, inc sudden unnatural death / suicide

 - Low self-confidence

 My standard fee is currently £65.00 per 50 minute session.

 I may offer 75 minutes according to need.